casszhao/cass/index.md

 <img class="profile-picture" src="avatar.jpg">

 I am a Postdoc researcher in [Natural Language Processing](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at the Computer Science Department of the University of Sheffield.
 I work with [Prof. Nikos Aletras](https://nikosaletras.com/) on developing explainable NLP models.
-Before my postdoc, I worked as a research assistant in the same department on building a retrieval system for systematical review on public health research, funded by National Institute for Health Research.
-My PhD research applied transfer learning to hate speech detection tasks and investigated model bias, which was fully funded by the University of Sheffield.
+Before my postdoc, I worked as a research assistant within the same department, contributing to NLP projects for systematic reviews of public health research.
+My Ph.D. research applied transfer learning to hate speech detection tasks and investigated model bias, which was funded by the University of Sheffield.

 I've served as a reviewer for AAAI, ACL, and EMNLP.

 ## Research Interest

-Model explanation, Model bias, Rationale faithfulness, Misinformation detection
+Trustworthy AI, Model explanations, Generative models, Hallucination, Faithfulness, Text generation